Date rape: Overview

-A feature of date rape is that in most cases the victim is female, knows the perpetrator, and the rape takes place in the context of an actual or potential romantic or sexual relationship between the parties, or when that relationship has come to an end.
-The perpetrator may use physical or psychological intimidation to force a victim to have sex against their will, or when the perpetrator has sex with a victim who is incapable of giving consent, for example, because they have been incapacitated by alcohol or other drug.
+A feature of date rape is that most victims are women, who know the perpetrators.
+The rape occurs when there is an actual or a potential romantic or sexual relationship, or when the relationship has come to an end.
+The perpetrator may force a victim to have sex against their will by physical or psychological intimidation.
+The perpetrator may also have sex with a victim incapable of consent, possibly due to drug or alcohol influence.

-According to the United States Bureau of Justice Statistics (BJS), date rapes are among the most common forms of rape cases.
+According to the United States Bureau of Justice Statistics (BJS), date rapes are among the most common forms of rape.
 Date rape most commonly takes place among college students when alcohol is involved or date rape drugs are taken.
 One of the most targeted groups are women between the ages of 16 and 24.

 The phenomenon of date rape is relatively new.
 Historically, date rape has been considered less serious than rape by a stranger.
 Since the 1980s, it has constituted the majority of rapes in some countries.
 It has been increasingly seen as a problem involving society's attitude towards women and as a form of violence against women.
-It is controversial, however, with some people believing the problem is overstated and that many date rape victims are actually willing, consenting participants, and others believing that date rape is seriously underreported and almost all women who claim date rape were actually raped.
+It is controversial, however, with some people believing the problem is overstated and that many date rape victims are actually willing, consenting participants, and others believing that date rape is seriously underreported and almost all women who claim date rape were genuinely raped.

 American researcher Mary Koss describes date rape as a specific form of acquaintance rape, in which there has been some level of romantic interest between the perpetrator and the victim, and in which sexual activity would have been generally seen as appropriate, if consensual.
 Acquaintance rape is a broader category than date rape, that can include many types of relationships including employer-employee, landlord-tenant, service provider-consumer, driver-hitchhiker, and rape among people who have a family relationship or who are neighbours.

-In his 1992 book, Sex and Reason, American jurist, legal theorist and economist Richard Posner characterized the increased attention being given to date rape as a sign of the changing status of women in American society, pointing out that dating itself is a feature of modern societies and that date rape can be expected to be frequent in a society in which sexual morals vary between the permissive and the repressive.
 In Sara Alcid's 2013 article "Navigating Consent: Debunking the 'Gray Area' Myth", she argues that dating is incorrectly believed to mean "a permanent state of consenting to sex".